 In the golf arena, Jim has been involved in numerous golf events, including tournaments, sponsorships, appearances and golf-related documentaries.

-Jim is a graduate of Long Island University, with a B.F.A., Cum Laude, in Broadcasting.
+Jim is a graduate of Long Island University, with a B.F.A., Cum Laude, in Communications.